qiannuanya/FccheaderparseR/README.md

 Please find the slide of our solution [here](./doc/Mercari_Price_Suggesion_Competition_ChenglongChen_4th_Place.pdf).

 ## About this project
 This is the 4th text mining competition I have attend on Kaggle.
-The other three
+The other three are:

+* [CrowdFl